 Staking generates a positive yield for participants who delegate their coins under a flexible or fixed-term arrangement.
 As there is no upfront capital expenditure or ongoing costs, staking crypto is a profitable way to earn a passive income.
 Crypto holders who believe in a project and have a long-term investment strategy can increase their holdings by staking their tokens even if the return is as low as 1.5% APY.s low as 1.5%.

 If the value of a project depreciates, investors that have staked their coins can benefit from a decrease in total staked value and an increase in the percentage rate.
 When the value of a project regains stability and momentum, participants that have staked coins could obtain higher gains from better staking yields and overall token capital gain.
+For a comparison of staking vs yield farming rewards, read this article next.

 Losing money while staking is possible in several scenarios and can be driven by FOMO or a software error.
 A bug in the protocol code could lead to hackers taking investors' funds, especially if the network is new without major industry backing.
 Furthermore, when a token value sharply decreases, investors can experience FOMO and sell their tokens at a loss.